celebrezze/flam-methods-comparison/README.md

 # flam-methods-comparison

-## A GitHub Repository for: A comparison of a novel hot-plate-based flammability chamber design and an epiradiator-based design
+## A GitHub Repository for:

+## A comparison of a novel hot-plate-based flammability chamber design and an epiradiator-based design

+## Joe Celebrezze, Indra Boving, and Max Moritz

 --------------------------------